Reviews You Can Rely On

 Noise Cancellation

-You can't always get everything on a budget; noise cancellation is one feature where the HT2 falls short.
-Sure, it has active noise cancellation, but it's ineffective.
+Noise cancellation is one feature where the HT2 falls short.
+Sure, it has active noise cancellation (ANC), but it's largely ineffective.

 Ease of Use